nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 * ./Utils.py/
 > the utility functions
 >
-*Note that some drawing codes used in the paper are not uploaded to this responsitory.*
+*Note that some unnecessary drawing codes used in the paper are not uploaded to this responsitory.*